 The chowkidar (check-post guard) at the gate of the forest came down seeing us and informed us that we could not be allowed in.
 If we want to stay there then we have to stay in hotels outside the forest area.

 The chowkidar was a nice man from our state — Jharkhand.
 He asked us to call a number and then he talked to a person, who happens to be the owner of a resort named Jaldapara Jungle Camp and Aranya Restaurant.
 He drove to us soon and led us to his resort in Madarihat on the National Highway, just adjacent to Reliance Petrol pump around a kilometer away.
 It was a nice resort.
 It’s situated just outside the main forest area.
-The electric bordering wires preventing animals wandering outside were just a few feet away from our cottage.
-There is a small children corner in the resort with swings.
+The Jaldapara forest is right where the resort grounds end.
+In fact, an electric wire fence at the back, just a few feet away from our cottage, is preventing animals wandering into the resort area.
+There is a small playing corner in the resort with swings.

 We checked in the last cottage named after a famous river Rangeet.
 Rangeet is the largest river of Sikkim and is a tributary of Teesta river.
 For a long distance, Rangeet river marks the border between Sikkim and West Bengal.
 The adjacent one was named after another famous river Teesta.
 It has an excellent view and a tranquil atmosphere, far away from the hullabaloo of the cities.